Symmetric locally free resolutions and rationality problems: Quadric bundles from symmetric resolutions of the same sheaf

-Now the hypothesis that $C$ is smooth and scheme theoretically defined as the discriminant of $q_G$ implies that $G^{\#}/G\simeq R/<f>$, where $f$ is a generator of the maximal ideal of $R$ i.e. the local equation of $C$.
-Moreover $R/f=k(C)$ is the function field of $C$.
-From \cite[Ch.6, Theorem 2.1]{Scha} there is an equivalence of categories between non-degenerate bi-linear forms over finite length torsion $R$- modules and non-degenerate bi-linear forms over the residue field $k$.
+Since $C$ is smooth and is defined scheme theoretically as the discriminant of $q_G$, $V^{\#}/V$ is isomorphic to $R/\langle f\rangle $, where $f$ is a generator of the maximal ideal of $R$, i.e., a local equation of $C$.
+Moreover, $R/\langle f\rangle =\mathbf k(C)$ is the function field of $C$.
+By \cite[Chapter 6, Theorem 2.1]{Scha} there is an equivalence of categories between non-degenerate bilinear forms over finite length torsion $R$-modules and non-degenerate bilinear forms over the residue field.
+By \cite[Chapter 6, Remark 2.5]{Scha}, the residue of $b_R$ along $C$ is the element $a\in \mathbf k(C)^{\ast}$ (defined up to $(\mathbf k(C)^{\ast})^2$) corresponding to the restricted bilinear form $b_C\colon \mathbf k(C)\to \mathbf k(C)$.
+Note that $b_C$ is determined by the quasi-half period $\mathcal L$ on $C$.
+Moreover, if we compare \cite[Chapter 6, Definition 2.5]{Scha} with \cite[Proposition 2.29]{IOOV}, we deduce that the residue of the quadratic form $b_R$ is equal to the residue of the Clifford algebra $\operatorname{Cl}_U$ with $[\operatorname{Cl}_U]=\beta_U$.